Roenbaeck/digit-bin-index/README.md

     // --- Example 1: Sequential (Wallenius') Draw ---
-    // Select one item, which is removed from the pool for subsequent draws.
-    // The higher weighted items (202, 303) are more likely to be chosen. if let Some((selected_id, approx_weight)) = index.select_and_remove() {
+    // Select one item, which is removed from the pool for subsequent draws. if let Some((selected_id, approx_weight)) = index.select_and_remove() {
         println!("Wallenius draw selected: ID {}, Weight ~{}", selected_id, approx_weight);
     }